replayio/action-cypress/README.md

           # An optional working directory which is useful if the project being
           # tested resides in a subdirectory of the repository
           working-directory: .
+          # An optional UUID used to group tests in replay which may
+          # be useful when running across runners or in a matrix
+          test-run-id: ${{ needs.test-run-id.outputs.testRunId }}
 ```